bmhagui/power_up_tool/README.rst

 For auto-completiton you will need to do the following:

 1. Use the Makefile with the option install ``make install``.
-   This will copy a file called **power-up** to the directory **/etc/bash_completion.d/**.
+   This will copy a file called **power_up** to the directory **/etc/bash_completion.d/**.

 2. Source the file mentionned previously with the following command:
    ``. /etc/bash_completion.d/power_up``

-3. You can now type use [TAB][TAB] to autocomplete you the flags you would like to use with power-up
+3. You can now type use [TAB][TAB] to autocomplete the flags you would like to use with power-up

 ---------------------------------------------------
-use the flag --help or -h for further instructions.
+use the flag --help or --h for further instructions.
 ---------------------------------------------------